NicholasToon/osTicket-PI-Config/README.md

 <h3> Teams </h3>

-Admin Panel -> Teams -> Add New Team (If level I Support is not already created, then create it as you would Level II) -> Member -> Select Agent -> Add your created agent -> Create Team (Level II support will now have how ever many member(s) that were added to it)
+Admin Panel -> Agents -> Teams -> Add New Team (If level I Support is not already created, then create it as you would Level II) -> Member -> Select Agent -> Add your created agent -> Create Team (Level II support will now have how ever many member(s) that were added to it)

 </p>
 <br />